 Even if you have the best air conditioning and space heating equipment in the market, a deficient air duct design can have a negative impact on their performance.
 The ventilation systems must overcome static pressure, while minimizing noise and vibration.
 However, the static pressure can also be reduced with smart decisions while designing the air ducts.

-Air Duct Design Process: A Brief Overview
+Air Duct Design: A Brief Overview

-Low-pressure systems, with a static pressure up to 2 in. w.g.
+- Low-pressure systems, with a static pressure up to 2 in. w.g.

-Medium-pressure systems, with a static pressure from 2 to 6 in. w.g.
+- Medium-pressure systems, with a static pressure from 2 to 6 in. w.g.

-High-pressure systems, with a static pressure over 6 in. w.g.
+- High-pressure systems, with a static pressure over 6 in. w.g.

 The Equal Friction Design Method

-Static regain method
+- Static regain method

-Equal friction method
+- Equal friction method

 How Are Friction Losses Classified?

-HVAC design is a critical step of building projects, having a major impact on operation and maintenance expenses in the long run.
-Occupant comfort also depends strongly on a properly-specified HVAC system, and comfort can boost productivity in business settings.
-To achieve even higher performance, a ventilation system can be complemented with occupancy sensors and variable-frequency drives (VFD) for fan speed control.
+HVAC design is very important in building projects, since it has an impact on operation costs and maintenance expenses in the long run.
+HVAC also represents the highest energy expense for most residential and commercial buildings, and smart design decisions can reduce power and gas bills.
+To achieve higher performance, a ventilation system can be equipped with occupancy sensors, and variable-frequency drives (VFD) for fan speed control.